Biswa96/WslReverse/README.md

 ## How to build

 Clone this repository.
 Open the solution (.sln) or project (.vcxproj) file in Visual Studio and build it.
 Alternatively, run Visual Studio developer command prompt, go to the cloned folder and run this command: `msbuild.exe /p:Configuration=Release`.
 You can also build with mingw-w64 toolchain.
-Go to the folder in terminal run `mingw32-make` command for mingw-w64/msys2/cygwin.
-Some values are not defined in mingw-w64 toolchain.
-It will be updated soon.
+Go to the folder in terminal run `make` command for mingw-w64/msys2/cygwin.

 ## How to use

 This project only shows the hidden COM methods which may change in future Windows version.
-The current COM vtable, used in this project, is according with 19H1 Insider version.
-For RS5 or October update version 1809, use the old executable compiled with `RS_FIVE` option.
-Use the new executable from Latest Windows 10 Insider 19H1 Preview Builds.
+The current COM vtable, used in this project, is according to latest Windows 10 19H1 Insider version.
 Here are the options of WslReverse:

 ```
 Usage: WslReverse.exe [-] [option] [argument]